For those affected by wildfires in Washington

 Employees must submit all claims to Navia Benefit Solutions for reimbursement by March 31 of the following plan year.

-To learn more, see the FSA Enrollment Guide (2024) (2025) and visit the FSAs webpage for public employees.
+To learn more, see the FSA Enrollment Guide and visit the FSA webpage for public employees.

-The current collective bargaining agreement (CBA) states that represented employees whose rate of pay is $60,000 a year or less on November 1, 2023, are eligible to receive a $250 FSA contribution in January 2024.
+The current collective bargaining agreement (CBA) states that represented employees whose rate of pay is $68,004 a year or less on November 1, 2025, are eligible to receive a $300 FSA contribution in January 2026.
+Rate of pay is determined by what a position would provide at a full time salary, not including overtime or a bonus.

-For example, if the employee works part-time, they may still be eligible for this contribution if their position would provide a salary of $60,000 or less as full-time.
-If they earn $30,000 and work 20 hours per week, their full-time salary would be $60,000 and they would still qualify.
+Employees who work part-time may be eligible for this contribution if their position would provide a salary of $68,004 or less as full-time.
+For example, if they earn $34,002 and work 20 hours per week, their full-time salary would be $68,004 and they would still qualify.

 Eligible employees receive this employer-paid benefit even if they do not enroll in an FSA.
 The contribution does not come out of the employee's paycheck.

-The Limited Purpose FSA (LPFSA)allows employees to set aside pretax money to spend on eligible out-of-pocket dental and vision expenses.
+The Limited Purpose FSA allows employees to set aside pretax money to spend on eligible out-of-pocket dental and vision expenses.

 The Limited Purpose FSA is intended for employees who are enrolled in a consumer directed health plan (CDHP) with a health savings account (HSA).
-Enrolling in a LPFSA while in a CDHP plan allows employees to save more of their HSA funds for medical expenses.
-However, employees can enroll in a LPFSA even if they are not enrolled in a CDHP with an HSA.
+Enrolling in a Limited Purpose FSA while in a CDHP plan allows employees to save more of their HSA funds for medical expenses.
+However, employees can enroll in a Limited Purpose FSA even if they are not enrolled in a CDHP with an HSA.

-Employees may use LPFSA funds for themselves and their qualified dependents, even if their dependents are not enrolled in a PEBB medical, dental or vision plan.
+Employees may use Limited Purpose FSA funds for themselves and their qualified dependents, even if their dependents are not enrolled in a PEBB medical, dental or vision plan.

 The employee decides how much to contribute to their Limited Purpose FSA.
-They may set aside a minimum annual contribution of $120 up to a maximum annual contribution of $3,050 for the 2024 plan year.
-The maximum annual contribution is $3,200 for the 2025 plan year.
+They may set aside a minimum annual contribution of $120 up to a maximum annual contribution of $3,400 for the 2026 plan year (subject to the annual IRS update).
+The amount deducted from an employee's pay is the total annual election amount divided by the number of paychecks the employee will receive during the plan year.

 The full amount elected is available on the first day of the month the employee's benefits become effective.

-The maximum contribution limit is set by the IRS, and the amount is usually announced in late fall after HCA's annual open enrollment begins.
-Due to the timing of the IRS announcement, HCA adopts the increased maximum contribution limit for the following plan year.
+The maximum contribution limit is set by the IRS, and the amount is usually announced in late fall.
+If the IRS announces an increase in the maximum contribution prior to the last day of open enrollment, HCA will adopt the new maximum contribution limit for the 2026 plan year.
+If the IRS announces changes after HCA's annual open enrollment ends, HCA adopts the increased maximum contribution limit for the 2027 plan year.

 If all the funds in a Limited Purpose FSA have not been spent by December 31, and the employee is still eligible to participate, they may be able to take advantage of the carryover feature.